 To add the new permission set to the Salesforce integration user:

-In Salesforce, as the Salesforce integration user, select Users > Users.
+- In Salesforce, as the Salesforce integration user, select Users > Users.

-Go to the Permission Set Assignments section.
+- Go to the Permission Set Assignments section.

-Select Edit Assignments.
+- Select Edit Assignments.

-Use the Add option to move the previously created permission set from the Available list to the Enabled Permission Sets list.
+- Use the Add option to move the previously created permission set from the Available list to the Enabled Permission Sets list.

-Confirm the integration in CE
+Confirm the integration in AIE

-Select Verify permissions.
+- Select Verify permissions.